 Rama's funding and his intellectual and artistic works are the building blocks upon which the Foundation has begun; however, the benefits the Foundation may ultimately bestow on American society will be realized only through others who share the dream that Buddhist principles and related disciplines offer an opportunity to further enrich the Western experience with the utilization of beneficial Eastern traditions.
 By harnessing and focusing the energy of other organizations and individuals similarly disposed, the Foundation seeks to have an effect far beyond its own means, and thus contribute to the establishment of unique American forms of Buddhist understanding and practice.

 History and Structure

-Through Rama's generosity, his will provided for finalizing the formation, and funding, of a private foundation as described in the Foundation's Mission Statement.
+Through Rama's generosity and long-time intent, his will provided for finalizing the formation, and funding, of a private foundation as described in the Foundation's Mission Statement.
 Aside from a donation to the Audubon Society, most of the Estate's assets, including all of Dr. Lenz' intellectual works, were donated to the Lenz Foundation.
 Founded in 1998, the Lenz Foundation began its formal operations in 2002.

 At the request of Dr. Lenz, Norman Marcus and Norman Oberstein, his long-time professional advisors, were placed in charge of the Foundation.
 Dr. Lenz' father, the late Frederick Lenz, Jr., joined them on the Board of Directors and has now been replaced by Liz Lewinson, a student of Dr. Lenz.
 Norman Oberstein now serves a Chief Executive Officer; Liz Lewinson is Vice President and Treasurer.